cesaugusto108/spring-hateoas-appointments/README.md

    ```

    There should be a running MySQL service on your computer with a schema named `appointments_tracker_dev`.

+## Accessing an endpoint
+Once the application is running, you can access an endpoint such as `http://localhost:8089/appointment-tracker/dev/api/v1/physicians` (See API documentation).
+When login and password are requested:

+login: monteiro
+password: 1234

 ## Accessing the API Documentation
 Once the application is running, you can access the full API documentation via Swagger at: